torn1147/-ber-Germany/README.md

 -Nerfed NAV attack, but extended their range significantly -Buffed HARM and ShARM
--Made Public Works and Money Devaluation more viable
+-Made Public Works and Money Devaluation more viable -Fixed the Uber Axis triggers - mp triggers still need to be defined -Fixed the 33 scenario conflicts regarding province ownership in Philippines, East Hebei Autonomous Council, Sinkiang/Turkestan and Newfoundland